Tim-Tscheppe/Catch-the-Photon/README.md

-# EECE-Final-Project
+# Catch-the-Photon
 Catch photons in the solar panel in this educational game!

-Developed with libgdx java game development framework. https://libgdx.com/dev/project-generation/
+Built with libgdx java game development framework for WE Energies and Marquette University. https://libgdx.com/dev/project-generation/

+Developed by Tim Tscheppe and Emma Ludwig

 (As of 21 April):